Since John was first elected in 2005, he has built a strong profile around the whole province.

 John was instrumental in the creation of the oil and gas commission, which set the stage for BC’s natural gas industry to boom while ensuring local communities benefited from their resources.

-John was also a lead negotiator in the Columbia River Treaty, and helped establish the Columbia Basin Trust, ensuring communities in the Kootenays benefited directly from the Hydro dams in their region.
+John was also a senior negotiator in the Columbia River Treaty, and helped establish the Columbia Basin Trust, ensuring communities in the Kootenays benefited directly from the Hydro dams in their region.

 John also served as Associate Deputy Minister of Finance in years the government balanced its budget.